 5. Being organized and time-conscious

 Dropshippers don’t have to rummage through their inventory or pack their items, which limits the amount of busy work.
 But you still need to stay on top of what’s in stock and what’s no longer being sold.
 Otherwise, you may miss a delivery date or have to cancel a customer’s order.
+To minimize the hassle, it’s important to have a good understanding of electronic data interchange (EDI), which is a powerful tool for dropshipping.
+To get started, take a look at this guide to EDI for dropshipping.

 If you’re unable to track your inventory due to time constraints, you’ll have to create a schedule and stick to it.
 You probably don’t want to work on weekends or into the evening, so you’ll need great time management skills to avoid this trap.
 Burnout can hamper motivation and productivity.